tryton-vanmeer/LinuxHub/README.md

 ## Container

-When running the containers, make sure the `linuxhub` pod exists.
+When running the containers, as documented in subproject READMEs, make sure the `linuxhub` pod exists.

 `podman pod create --name linuxhub -p 8080:80 -p 8000:8000`

+Running `podman-compose.sh` will automate building the containers and starting them in a pod.